 11. Managing vendor and third-party risks

 Small businesses rarely work alone.
 They depend on partnerships with suppliers, maintenance professionals, freelancers, and security experts.
-But not all companies manage third-party risks effectively.
+However, not all companies manage third-party risks effectively.

 When choosing third parties to work with, assess potential partners carefully.
-They should have clear security policies, including information about data collection and sharing.
-And potential partners should be happy to adapt to your access management practices.
+They should have clear security policies, including data collection and sharing information.
+And they should be happy to adapt to your access management practices.

 Treat third-party accounts just like employees.
-Add them to centralized access management systems, and limit their privileges to prevent access to confidential data.
-Make sure employees gain approval for all third-party access, including non-human APIs associated with cloud services.
+Add them to centralized access management systems and limit their privileges to prevent access to confidential data.
+Ensure employees gain approval for all third-party access, including non-human APIs associated with cloud services.

 How can NordLayer help?

 NordLayer is the ideal cybersecurity partner for small businesses.
-We offer a range of services that will help you tick off the boxes in your cybersecurity checklist.
-And our solutions can adapt to suit almost any SMB.
+We offer various services to help you tick off the boxes in your cybersecurity checklist.
+Our solutions can be adapted to suit almost any SMB.